J-tt/blog/_posts/2020-07-16-Twitter-Social-Engineering.md

 **Was it a smokescreen for harvesting DMs/Private Info/Whatever?**

-Within the infosec community there's a large amount of surprise and questioning of why someone with the golden ticket to Twitter's systems would leverage it on a Bitcoin scam like they did, which would be a headache to cash out properly.
+Within the infosec (read: computer security nerds) community there's a large amount of surprise and questioning of why someone with the golden ticket to Twitter's systems would leverage it on a Bitcoin scam like they did, which would be a headache to cash out properly.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">It&#39;s like managing to sneak into Fort Knox and then running off after stuffing your pockets full of quarters</p>&mdash; Pwn All The Things (@pwnallthethings) <a href="https://twitter.com/pwnallthethings/status/1283719083175882755?ref_src=twsrc%5Etfw">July 16, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>